 - Those who play contact sports like hockey, lacrosse, soccer, or football.

 - Those who play sports that cause twisting of the ankle such as basketball and skiing.

 - People with thin bones from tumors or from osteoporosis.

 - People who have metabolic disorders resulting in mineral deficiency, such as bulimia and anorexia.

 - People who have not been using their legs much and have poor flexibility and muscle strength.

 In the beginning, just after the fracture has occurred, it is a good idea to practice the RICE principles, which stands for Rest to the affected leg, Ice to the fractured site, Compression of the affected area, and Elevation of the leg above the level of the heart.

 Because the fibula is not a weight-bearing bone and is rarely displaced, the bone almost always heals within 6 weeks.
 Most people can have a cast or crutches to rest the leg and allow it to heal.
-In some cases, if the bone is displaced and/or the tibia bone is fractured as well, the injury may require surgery that will place a rod down the center of the bone, or screws and plates to hold the bone together is used.
-After the bone has healed, physical therapy is performed to help strengthen the leg, and improve its range of motion and flexibility.
+In some cases, if the bone is displaced or the tibia and fibula bones is fractured as well, the injury may require surgery that will place a rod down the center of the bone, or plates and screws to hold the bone together is used.
+After the bone has healed, physical therapy is performed to help strengthen the leg and improve its range of motion and flexibility.